dssg/ohio/README.rst

       'All right, later :-)\r\n'

-   In the above example, ``write_output`` requires a file-like interface to which to write its output; and, we presume that there is no alternative to this implementation, (such as a generator), **and** that its output is large enough that we don’t want to hold it in memory.
-And, in the case that we don’t want this output written to the file system, we are enabled to read it directly, in chunks.
+   In the above example, ``write_output`` requires a file-like interface to which to write its output; (and, we presume that there is no alternative to this implementation – such as a generator – that its output is large enough that we don’t want to hold it in memory **and** that we don’t need this output written to the file system).
+We are enabled to read it directly, in chunks:

    ..